Poisson cohomology, Koszul duality, and Batalin-Vilkovisky algebras: Unimodular Poisson algebras and Koszul duality

 of degree $n$ which is cyclically invariant, that is, $ \langle a, b\cdot c\rangle=(-1)^{(|a|+|b|)|c|}\langle c, a\cdot b\rangle $, for all homogeneous $a, b, c\in A^!$.
 This is equivalent to saying that there is an $A^!$-bimodule isomorphism

 where $A^{\ac}=(A^{!})^*$.
-In this case, we may view $\eta^!$ as an element in $\mathrm{Hom}_{A^!}(A^!, A^{\ac})\subset\mathfrak X^\bullet_{A^!}(A^{\ac})$.
+In this case, we may view $\eta^!$ as an element in $\mathrm{Hom}_{A^!}(A^!, A^{\ac})\subset\mathfrak X^\bullet(A^!; A^{\ac})$.
 Now assume $A^!$ is Poisson, then we have a diagram

-According to Zhu-Van Oystaeyen-Zhang \cite{ZVOZ}, if there exists $\eta^!\in\mathfrak X^\bullet_{A^!}(A^{\ac})$ such that $\iota^*_{(-)}\eta^!$ is an isomorphism, then $\eta^!$ is called a {\it volume form}, and if furthermore, the digram \eqref{formula:unimodularcyclicPoisson} commutes, then $A^!$ is called a {\it unimodular symmetric Poisson algebra} of degree $n$.
+According to Zhu-Van Oystaeyen-Zhang \cite{ZVOZ}, if there exists $\eta^!\in\mathfrak X^\bullet(A^!; A^{\ac})$ such that $\iota^*_{(-)}\eta^!$ is an isomorphism, then $\eta^!$ is called a {\it volume form}, and if furthermore, the digram \eqref{formula:unimodularcyclicPoisson} commutes, then $A^!$ is called a {\it unimodular Frobenius Poisson algebra} of degree $n$ (in \cite{ZVOZ} the authors call it {\it unimodular Fronbenius Poisson}).
 From the definition, we immediately have: